cazyw/shakespeare-quotes/README.md

 ## Status

 To do:
-* Fix/add pagination controls to the bottom of the page.
-Previous attempt did not sync the bottom and top controls so the bottom controls were removed.
 * refactor/review React state handling

 Also working on a feature that will automatically find a number of quotes based on search terms.
 Complete works are located here: http://shakespeare.mit.edu/index.html.
 At the moment I am searching for quotes in google and manually adding the ones I like.
 The idea with this will be for the app to find quotes that match keywords and I can select which ones to add to my collection.
 Still to work out how to implement this efficiently.